Aranthabar/survey/consciousness.md

  1. Alter the questions table to have a heiarchical structure (parent / children)
  2. Alter the answers table to store the username and not the user id from the user table
  3. Remove the users table as we will likely not need it since we can use NTLM for auth
+ 4. Add question category to the question table

+The question category section is so that we can have a sidebar on the web page that denotes which

 ## Project file structure